-You will then be prompted to give your view a unique name.
+Then click "Create view", you will then be prompted to give your view a unique name.
 Let's go with "Needs decision."
 (Boring, but descriptive.)
-Then, we'll need to add the appropriate filter for this view.
-Tap the "Add filter" button under "Show records where."

-You can keep adding as many filters as you like to a view.
+You can keep adding as many filtering conditions as you like to a view.
 For now, let's just stick with one.
-Tap Done in the upper right-hand corner to finish making our new view.
 Now, the only records on display in our table are the records for the candidates that are in the decision needed stage of the interview process.
 The view bar displays the name of the new view we just made ("Needs decision") and the blue funnel icon shows us that we have 1 filter applied.

 While filtering allows you to strategically limit the records on-screen, sorting will rearrange the records.
 Let's return to the main view—tap on the dropdown arrow in the view bar, then tap the main view row.

 From here, let's arrange all of our applicants in alphabetical order.
 Tap on the sort button in the view bar.
 This will bring up the "Sort records" menu.